OrienteerBAP/Orienteer-Guidebook/developing_the_data_model.md

 ##Viewing the UML of the Data Model

-> This part will help you view the UML of your data model.
+> This part will help you view the UML of your data model in Orienteer.

 Now that we have several classes implemented, we can view them all on an UML diagram.